A Guide to Companion Planting for BeginnersAugust 2, 2019

 So, take on this ancient and time-tested gardening method and learn all the basics of companion planting!

 To stop pests and diseases from infesting your garden, avoid growing long rows or large clusters of the same plant.
 This technique will make it hard for pests to choose a single shrub and plague the entire bed.
+You can also use a greenhouse to provide a physical barrier between your flowers and pests/diseases.

 You can mix in a variety of plants in one area.
 For example, chives or thyme are popularly paired with roses as they are useful in deterring aphids and blackflies.